Waterward/Waterward/README.md

 # ⛔ Project Full Details

-**Note**: Please don’t edit the document without conformation from Ayham and the rest of the team
+**Note**: Please don’t edit the document without confirmation from Ayham and the rest of the team

 ## 🏷️ Name